gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Unmesh

 Q1.
 What tasks did I work on / complete?
+ - Working on creating UI wireframes for the web application

 Q2.
 What am I planning to work on next?
+ - Adding, modifying components for Login page
+ - Finalizing the UI wireframes and flow of work
+ - Communicating in the team sprint about final workflow of the app

 Q3.
 What tasks are blocked waiting on another team member?
+ - N/A

 #### Pratik